Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 - Taipy GUI 2.0 or higher (included in Taipy and Taipy Enterprise).
 - Python 3.8 or higher.
-- NodeJS (and NPM) if you need to create dynamic custom visual elements.
+- [Node.js](https://nodejs.org) (version 18 or above) if you need to create dynamic custom visual elements.
+Note that this comes with `npm`, the Node Package Manager.

 Basic knowledge of React (that we use with TypeScript) is welcome.